aquestry/voasis.de/docs/nebula.md

 ## Parties

+Anybody can create a party by inviting another player, if he is not currently in one.
-A player can invite another player to a party then if the leader of the party join a queue and the queue size matches the party size both players will be added to the queue.
+If the leader of the party trys to join a queue and the queue size matches the party size all party members will be added to the queue.
 And only the leader can join a queue and invite new members, also if a player quits a party he will be removed from the current queue.
+If the leader quits the party and there is more than one player left and new leader will be chosen.

 ## Commands